 Avifauna Monitoring

-Birdlife is generally considered as an important ecosystem indicator functional group since birds are highly responsive to environmental change.
-Monitoring bird populations is useful in assessing their status, helping to determine conservation priorities, and detecting whether species are responding to management activities.
-Lewa acts as a key habitat to many bird species, of which some like the Grey Crowned Crane are globally threatened.
+Birdlife is considered an important ecosystem indicator functional group since birds are highly responsive to environmental change.
+Monitoring bird populations is useful in assessing their status and helping to determine conservation priorities.
+Lewa serves as a key habitat to many bird species, including species that are globally threatened like the Grey Crowned Crane.
 It is also an important stop-off point for some migratory birds, especially Palearctic Migrants, and is an important wetland area that is an attraction and feeding ground to many bird species.
 Our Research team conducts monthly surveys of waterbirds, as well as raptors.
 In addition, we populate, verify, and maintain a checklist of birdlife in the landscape, working with partners like Nature Kenya and the National Museums.

 | Lewa